 A beanbag should be placed under the patient to prevent sliding during extremes of positioning.
 The patient should be placed into a low lithotomy position with Allen stirrups.
 Each ankle, knee, and opposite shoulder should be aligned.
 No pressure should be placed on the peroneal nerves or calves.
 The angle between the thigh and the plane of the bed should be between 0 and 10 degrees.
 Any more flexion will limit range of motion for the instruments.
 Any more extension may lead to an anterior dislocation of the hip.

 Each elbow (ulnar nerve) is covered with a gel pad, and both arms are carefully tucked at the patient’s side.
 Care must be taken to avoid compromising or kinking the intravenous lines.
 The beanbag is carefully cradled above both shoulders and around the arms to prevent the patient from falling while in extreme positioning.
 The air is suctioned from the beanbag so that it retains its shape.
 A gel pad covered by a towel is placed on the upper chest.
 Tape is placed under the bed, over each shoulder, and across to the other side of the bed.
 If the peak airway pressures become elevated, the tape should be loosened.
 Security of the patient on the table should be confirmed by testing maximal Trendelenburg and left-side-down positioning prior to prepping and draping.
-The entire abdomen is prepped from nipples to upper thighs, ...
+The entire abdomen is prepped from ...